 Animal-Related (Zoonotic) Diseases

 Animal-related (zoonotic) diseases are diseases that affect both humans and animals.
-Tri-County Health Department strives to protect residents from bacterial and viral diseases transmitted by mammals, mosquitos, ticks and fleas.
+We protect residents from bacterial and viral diseases transmitted by mammals, mosquitos, ticks, and fleas.
 Some of these diseases have long been present in the State of Colorado while others have recently emerged.
-These diseases are hantavirus, plague, rabies, tularemia and West Nile virus.
-To learn more about each of these disease, access the Tri-County Health Department fact sheets on this page.
+These diseases are hantavirus, plague, rabies, tularemia, and West Nile virus.

 By law, certain diseases must be reported to public health agencies from health care providers and laboratories in order to keep the illness from spreading.
-These diseases are refered to as Reportable Diseases (PDF).
+These diseases are referred to as Reportable Diseases.